 So, for my board and batten siding, I used; 1″ x 3″ battens over 1″ x 10″ boards spaced 1″ apart.

-No matter what width of boards you plan to use, I would not recommend using battens that are less than 3″ nominal width (1″ x 3″ boards).
+No matter what width of boards you plan to use, most do not recommend using battens that are less than 3″ nominal width (1″ x 3″ boards).

-As above, the actual width of 3″ battens is only 2 1/2″.
+When using 1 x 3″ lumber for the battens, the actual width of the battens is only 2 1/2″.
 This doesn’t leave a lot of overlap of the boards, especially if your batten boards are not very straight.

 Properly installed board and batten siding is secure but free to expand and contract naturally.
-When installing, place fasteners in a manner that will not significantly limit the natural movement of the siding boards.
+Install board and batten fasteners in a manner that will not significantly limit the natural movement of the siding boards.

-Prior to installing the boards (and battens), I recommend pre-drill pilot holes for your fasteners.
+Prior to installing the boards (and battens), I recommend pre-drilling the pilot holes for your fasteners.
 Pre-drilling is a good idea even if you plan on using nails.
 A small pilot hole will help you avoid splits in your boards and help keep your fasteners in line and straight.

 - Begin Siding Install With Skirt Board (Water Table) And Drip Flashing at Base of Wall.